Santino Fontana: Concert work

 Fontana performs routinely with orchestras and symphonies across the United States.
 He has appeared with the New York Philharmonic, National Symphony Orchestra, at the American Songbook Series at Lincoln Center, and Birdland Jazz Club, among many others.
 Fontana has made four appearances at the prestigious Carnegie Hall in New York City.
 When Fontana performed with the American Songbook Series at Lincoln Center, BroadwayWorld wrote, "Fortunately, thanks to artists like Fontana, America's rich musical past can be kept alive and well in the hearts of the young and old alike, and provide a source of inspiration for future generations to enjoy.”

 In 2015, Fontana became the first guest artist to perform three times in the space of one year with the Tabernacle Choir on Temple Square, where he met the cast of Sesame Street.

 Audiobooks

 In addition to Fontana's extensive work as an actor, he is also heard on many notable audiobook recordings including Stephen King's The Institute, where he won an Audie Award for his performance.
 He is also heard on Caroline Kepnes’ You series, and The Hunger Games prequel Ballad of Songbirds And Snakes, among many others.

 Personal life

 Fontana began dating actress Jessica Hershberg in mid-2011.
 The couple met backstage at the Birdland jazz club, where both were performing.
 They became engaged in September 2014 and married in September 2015.
-They have one child (b.
-2019).
+They have two daughters, born in 2019 and 2022.